-■NOTE: If repair is needed, follow the instructions found on the tire repair kit or remove the wheel and have it repaired professionally.
+■NOTE: If repair is needed, follow the instructions found on the tire repair kit or remove the wheel and have it repaired professionally by an authorized dealer.

 ■NOTE: Be sure all tires are the specified size and have identical tread pattern.